 Location: Bali, Indonesia

 Today was such a great day.
-Right after breakfast we got free time to do pretty much whatever we wanted in Bali for our second day here.
+Right after breakfast, we got free time to do pretty much whatever we wanted in Bali for our second day here.
 Claire, Kevin, Alec, Max, and I rented surfboards and just hung out in the waves for a couple of hours – it was awesome.
 One group explored a rice paddy and made some new Balinese friends, and another group went into Kuta and did some shopping.
 Shopping for sarongs and trying to get the best deal was definitely a highlight, as we used the excuse of needing new threads to be ready for our trip to the Monkey Temple later.
-The temple was about an hour away in Uluwatu and it was so cool.
-When we got there the sun was close to setting and it was beautiful, there were monkeys all over the place – you could tell where they were by all of the groups of people surrounding each one to get the best picture.
+The temple was about an hour away in Uluwatu, and it was so cool.
+When we got there the sun was close to setting, and it was beautiful, there were monkeys all over the place – you could tell where they were by all of the groups of people surrounding each one to get the best picture.
 After gawking at monkeys for a little bit, our group was ushered into a small stage area for the Kecak and Fire Dance.
-Kecak is a traditional dance that does not have a orchestra, but instead 70 men vocalize all of the music and sounds.
-The story that was acted out was the famous Indian epic Ramayana, which briefly simplified goes that a demon king Rahwana kidnaps a beautiful woman Sita, and her husband Rama and his brother Laksamana save her with the help of the white monkey Hanoman and his army.
+Kecak is a traditional dance that does not have an orchestra, but instead, 70 men vocalize all of the music and sounds.
+The story that was acted out was the famous Indian epic Ramayana, which briefly simplified goes that a demon king Rahwana kidnaps a beautiful woman, Sita.
+Her husband Rama and his brother Laksamana save her with the help of the white monkey Hanoman and his army.
 The performance was mesmerizing, a group of men of all ages did the chanting and singing that was what the rest of the story was based around, and the costumes were amazing.
-Kevin, Alec and Zev, got pulled onto the stage by some of the monkey actors and did some pretty fantastic dancing.
+Kevin, Alec, and Zev got pulled onto the stage by some of the monkey actors and did some pretty fantastic dancing.
 The Monkey Temple was a really awesome way of seeing more of the local culture around Bali.
-After the performance we all got back into our taxis and headed back to Kuta for a night out and some dinner.
-Most of us were pretty tired so we ate dinner and just hung out, we were pretty excited to sleep after such an awesomely packed day.
+After the performance, we all got back into our taxis and headed back to Kuta for a night out and some dinner.
+Most of us were pretty tired, so we ate dinner and just hung out, we were pretty excited to sleep after such an awesomely packed day.